7 Things You Should Bring on Vacation to St. Augustine

 3. Reusable Shopping Bag

 This will help consolidate your many shopping bags while downtown or at the outlets.
 There are 50+ boutiques in the historic district, so don't limit your shopping spree in St. Augustine by weighing yourself down with multiple bags.

 Bring along man/woman's best friend as many places are pet-friendly.
-Just make sure you have a leash on them and don't forget to carry doggie bags and water.
+Just make sure you have a leash for Fido and don't forget to carry doggie bags and water, too.

 You may have already packed the sunscreen, but if you're with a large group, make sure you pack A LOT.
 Also, make sure you carry it around with you.
 People who burn are usually the ones who only apply one coat in the morning.
 It's very important to re-apply sunscreen in Florida.

 Guess what — Florida is kind of hot.
 Especially in the summer months where temperatures average a high of between 88 and 90 degrees.
 Luckily, St. Augustine is equipped for warmer weather with shady spots, a breezy bayfront, and public water fountains located throughout downtown.
 If you want to stay hydrated on vacation, make sure to bring a water bottle that you can refill throughout the day.